fbpx

 Bob Kerrey Pedestrian Bridge (705 Riverfront Dr)

-Offers walking trails near the river with Bob Kerrey Pedestrian Bridge and the Missouri River as your backdrop.
-With Interactive water sprays that rise from the circular plaza, and grassy slope and stepped seating where parents can sit on and watch their kids.
+Enjoy a splash pad at the foot of the Bob Kerrey Pedestrian Bridge in downtown Omaha.
+The Missouri River provides a breathtaking backdrop to this urban park.
+The park has interactive water sprays that rise from the circular plaza, and the grassy slope and stepped seating offer an area where parents can sit and watch their kids.
+This park is a short walk from the Kiewit Luminarium and the Gene Leahy Mall.

 Gene Leahy Mall